 Unlike many mainstream skin care brands, Dermalogica was built on the idea that truly effective skin care products must be free from ingredients that irritate the skin, like specially denatured (SD) alcohol, fragrances, and dyes.
-Because of its dedication to well-rounded products, we wanted to check out some Dermalogica products to see if they really live up to the hype created by the reviews.
-Specifically, we are taking a look at the Clearly Matte Kit, which is designed to “deep clean and purify skin, clear breakouts fast and hydrate and defend against harmful UV rays without clogging pores.”
+Because of its dedication to well-rounded products, we wanted to see if Dermalogica products really live up to the hype created by the online reviews.
+Specifically, we are taking a look at the Dermalogica Clearly Matte Kit, which is designed to “deep clean and purify skin, clear breakouts fast and hydrate and defend against harmful UV rays without clogging pores.”

 Article Table of Contents

-Acne is a multifactorial condition, meaning it is caused by a variety of factors, and unless all of those factors are addressed, your acne isn’t going anywhere.
-So before trying out any new skin care products, you want to check to make sure that they are really able to clear your skin.
+Acne is caused by a variety of factors, and unless all of those factors are addressed, your acne isn’t going anywhere.
+So before trying out any new skin care products, you should make sure that they are really able to clear your skin.

 There are four basic issues that lead to acne:

 The ideal acne treatment addresses all four of these factors.
 This is why we frequently recommend the Exposed Skincare Basic Kit.
 It has a success rate of 98% in clearing acne by tackling all four of the acne-causing factors.